EdJoPaTo/mpdPi/README.md

 Rerun the `install.sh` script in order to apply the change.

 [mpd-internetradio-destuck](https://github.com/EdJoPaTo/mpd-internetradio-destuck) fixes the same issue but independently of time.
-The install script downloads the prebuilt binary for Raspberry Pi 2 and later (ARMv7).
+The `install.sh` script downloads the prebuilt binary for Raspberry Pi 2 and later (ARMv7).
 For Raspberry Pi 1 this has to be built manually for now (did that, works).

 ## Know Issues

-When shairport-sync is running, the volume is set higher in order to be able to adjust the volume from the AirPlay source.
+When `shairport-sync` is running, the volume is set higher in order to be able to adjust the volume from the AirPlay source.
-When the pi crashes or reboots while its playing via AirPlay and gets restarted, the volume is still high.
+When the pi crashes or reboots while it's playing via AirPlay and gets restarted, the volume is still high.
 The internet radio after the next startup WILL be loud.

-shairport-sync does not start when general.name is set.
+`shairport-sync` does not start when general.name is set.
 Looks ugly but works.